 5. Don’t give up

 No matter your age, dating involves ups and downs.
 Finding someone compatible after 50 may not be as simple as it was years ago when you were young and life experiences were fewer.
 You may not find that “right” person on your first few dates.
 It could take weeks or months to find the best match.
 Until then, use this as an opportunity to meet new people, learn more about yourself, and appreciate the time on your own.
-It may take some time, so don’t give up too soon.
+It may take some time, so enjoy your singlehood and don’t give up too soon.